 Most accidents are a result of negligence.
-For example, a driver operates their vehicle in a manner that is not safe or directly violates a law, such as texting and driving or driving under the influence.
+For example, a driver operates their vehicle in an unsafe manner or directly violates a law, such as texting and driving or driving under the influence.

 Speak with a New Jersey car accident lawyer at Rosengard Law Group about your car accident claim.
-One of our knowledgeable attorneys will provide you with a FREE case evaluation and explain what rights you have to claim compensation.
+One of our knowledgeable attorneys will provide you with a FREE case evaluation and explain your rights to claim compensation.

 Injuries sustained in a truck accident can be catastrophic for the passengers of the smaller vehicle.
 Sadly, the emotional and financial recovery from a truck accident can be as challenging as the physical recovery.

 Truck accidents are very complex issues.
 Both state and federal laws regulate Semi-trucks, and there are usually several insurance companies involved in one accident.
-Therefore, if you have been injured in a truck accident, it will be necessary to work with an NJ truck accident lawyer when filing a compensation claim.
+Therefore, if you have been injured in a truck accident, you must work with an NJ truck accident lawyer when filing a compensation claim.

 Rosengard Law Group knows the trucking industry and the laws that regulate this industry.